rehierl/node-tree-outliner/3-1-0-design-2.md

 Similar to output streams, any section has the following states:

-*initialized state*
+### initialized state

-As soon as a sectioning node is known, it is technically possible, beginning with the current node, to associate any subsequent node with it.
+As soon as a sectioning node is known, it is technically possible to, beginning with the current node, associate any subsequent node with it.
 Because of that, and if a section had no delayed start, a sectioning node would have to be associated with its own section.

-Consequently, a section's "initialized" state has the following meaning: (1) the section is known and (2) an algorithm must start associating nodes with it at some later point in time.
+Consequently, a section's "initialized" state means that: (1) the section is known and (2) an algorithm must start associating nodes with it at some later point in time.

-*open state*
+### open state

 Once a section's first node is entered, this first node and any subsequent node must be associated with it.
 An algorithm therefore needs additional rules that enable it to determine when to begin associating nodes with a section.

-A section counts as being "open" as soon as the next subsequent node must be associated with it.
+A section is considered to be "open" as soon as the next subsequent node must be associated with it.

-*closed state*
+### closed state

 Any section must eventually end at some point.
 By default, that point is reached when the initial root node of the process is being exited.
-That is, because there is no node subsequent to this exit event.
+That is, because there is no subsequent node with regards to this exit event.

 This default case is obviously insufficient, because the very last node of a node sequence would then always have to be associated with all the known